sgoemans/BeerExpertTutorial/README.md

-Because running build tasks need nodejs as the execution environment, the plugins are stored in separate javascript files which need to tbe 'required' in the build tasks code (there is no browserinvolved in this, therefore no &lt;script&gt; or
+Because running build tasks need nodejs as the execution environment, the plugins are stored in separate javascript files which need to tbe 'required' in the build tasks code (there is no browserinvolved in this, therefore no &lt;script&gt; or &lt;link&gt; tags).
-<link> tags).
 This is accomplished by using nodejs own 'require' function at the beginning of the Gulpfile.js:

 ```
 var gulp = require("gulp");